Kevin6000/pkipolicy/rootstore/policy.md

-1. All information that is supplied by the certificate subscriber MUST be verified by using an independent source of information or an alternative communication channel before it is included in the certificate.
+1. All information that is supplied by the certificate subscriber MUST be verified by using an independent source of information communication channel before it is included in the certificate.
 2. For a certificate capable of being used for digitally signing or encrypting email messages, the CA takes reasonable measures to verify that